fleek-platform/website/src/content/docs/CLI/Edge SGX/index.md

 order: 7
 title: Edge SGX
 date: 2024-09-11
-desc: Get started with using the SGX service integrated into the Fleek Network from the CLI and unlock a new level of security features
+desc: Get started with using the SGX service integrated into Fleek Network from the CLI and unlock a new level of security features
 keywords: [services, documentation, getting started, sgx]
 tags:
   - Accounts